IAmNini/project-2/README.md

 - `e.launch_year` - Flight date
 - `e.links.mission_patch_small` - The patch image for each flight

-All this obtained information is returned in the form of a card, so users are able to go trough all the missions by scrolling left and right.
+All this obtained information is returned in the form of a card, so users are able to go through all the missions by scrolling left and right.

 ```js
 render() {